ga-dc/rails_intro_hw/readme.md

 Great job guys, you've already learned your very first web framework, Sinatra!
 And that's awesome!!

-You're homework for this weekend is to read this weekend.
+Your homework for this weekend is to read this weekend.

 What you'll be reading: